Loading...

 How to consume Half banana without glucose spikes

-Consume the half banana with a source of protein, such as a handful of nuts, a scoop of Greek yogurt, or a piece of cheese.
-This can help slow down the absorption of sugars.
+Combine the half banana with a source of protein or healthy fats, such as a handful of almonds, a tablespoon of peanut butter, or a small serving of Greek yogurt.
+This combination can help slow down the absorption of sugar.

 Monitor Timing